Bosley Crowther: Bonnie and Clyde criticism

 The end of Crowther's career was marked by his disdain for the 1967 film Bonnie and Clyde.
 He was critical of what he saw as the film's sensationalized violence.
 His review was negative:

 It is a cheap piece of bald-faced slapstick comedy that treats the hideous depredations of that sleazy, moronic pair as though they were as full of fun and frolic as the jazz-age cut-ups in Thoroughly Modern Millie...
 [S]uch ridiculous, camp-tinctured travesties of the kind of people these desperadoes were and of the way people lived in the dusty Southwest back in those barren years might be passed off as candidly commercial movie comedy, nothing more, if the film weren't reddened with blotches of violence of the most grisly sort...
 This blending of farce with brutal killings is as pointless as it is lacking in taste, since it makes no valid commentary upon the already travestied truth.
 And it leaves an astonished critic wondering just what purpose Mr. Penn and Mr. Beatty think they serve with this strangely antique, sentimental claptrap.

-Other critics besides Crowther panned the movie.
+Other critics besides Crowther panned the film.
 John Simon, the critic of New York magazine, while praising its technical execution, declared "Slop is slop, even served with a silver ladle."
 Its distributor pulled the film from circulation.
 However, the critical consensus on Bonnie and Clyde reversed, exemplified by two high-profile reassessments by Time and Newsweek.
-The latter's Joe Morgenstern wrote two reviews in consecutive issues, the second retracting and apologizing for the first.
-Time hired Stefan Kanfer as its new film critic in late 1967; his first assignment was an ostentatious rebuttal of his magazine's original negative review.
-A rave in The New Yorker by Pauline Kael was also influential.
+The latter's Joe Morgenstern wrote two reviews in consecutive issues, the second retracting and apologizing for the first.Time hired Stefan Kanfer as its new film critic in late 1967; his first assignment was an ostentatious rebuttal of his magazine's original negative review.
+A rave review in The New Yorker by Pauline Kael was also influential.

 Even in the wake of this critical reversal, however, Crowther remained one of the film's most dogged critics.
 He eventually wrote three negative reviews and periodically blasted the movie in reviews of other films and in a letters column response to unhappy Times readers.
 The New York Times replaced Crowther as its primary film critic in early 1968, and some observers speculated that his persistent attacks on Bonnie and Clyde had shown him to be out of touch with current cinema and weighed heavily in his removal.
 Crowther worked as an executive consultant at Columbia Pictures after leaving the Times.

 Death

 Crowther died of heart failure on March 7, 1981, at Northern Westchester Hospital in Mount Kisco, New York.
-He was survived by his wife Florence, who died in 1984; a sister, Nancy Crowther Kappes; three sons, F. Bosley, John, and Jefferson; and four grandchildren.